odoo/documentation/content/legal/terms/partnership.rst

 Odoo Enterprise Edition code that is required to verify the validity of usage of Odoo Enterprise Edition and to collect statistics that are needed for that purpose.

+PARTNER is not allowed to block, restrict or limit in any way the customer's access and use of the Odoo Enterprise Edition License, without prior consultation and written authorisation from ODOO.

 4 Partnership Services
 ======================